radgeRayden/scopes-tutorial/content/01-hello-world.md

     hello world
     $0 ►

-I won't talk much about the REPL on this tutorial, because it's very often the same as just running from a file.
+I won't talk much about the REPL on this tutorial, because it's very often the same as just running from a file, and the [official docs](https://scopes.readthedocs.io/en/latest/tutorial/#interactive-console) already cover it pretty well.
 But it's very useful to quickly experiment with some snippet or poke at a feature of the language.
 It's also just as powerful!
 You can even use C libraries from it, because it's the same runtime - just live compiling whatever you type in.

-There's one rule that is different, however: to add a new line, add a space at the end of the line, then press enter.
-This way you're able to compose more complex code just like in a file.
 In general you'll want to use the REPL for more quick prototyping, since it gets less convenient the more you type.